MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-create-production-orders.md

 ---
-title: How to Create Production Order Headers | Microsoft Docs
+title: How to Create Works Order Headers | Microsoft Docs
-description: You can create a production order manually, and the first step is to create a production order header.
+description: You can create a works order manually, and the first step is to create a works order header.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual